I am a 28 years old computer engineer, currently working at EUROCONTROL, the European Organisation for the Safety of Air Navigation.

 Some of the last things I did:

-- Technical Coach, Teacher of a coding class in middle school at “Scuola Primaria Bergognone” (Milan) for Girls code it Better, a project trying to bridge the gender gap in STEM subjects.
-3 weekly hours.
+- Technical Coach, Teacher of a coding class in middle school at “Scuola Primaria Bergognone” (Milan) for Girls Code it Better, a project trying to bridge the gender gap in STEM subjects.
+Three weekly hours.
 I wrote a blog post about this (2018-2019).

 - Tutor of the Python for Data Science and Introduction to AI online courses offered by unimib (2020, 2021).